smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 2. Do not postpone sending `OnNetworkConfiguration` to HMI if secure service was not started, but extend `OnServiceStatusUpdate` with `encrypted` flag.

- - This rejected because `OnServiceStatusUpdate` is specific for application, but for Wifi functionality sharing HMI does not know particular application for sending `JoinNetwork`.
+ - This was rejected because `OnServiceStatusUpdate` is specific for application, but for WiFi functionality sharing HMI does not know particular application for sending `JoinNetwork`.

 3. Leave establishing secondary transport on app activation.